ChristianBlevens/CommentSectionWebApp/README.md

 ### Code Style
 - Use ES6+ JavaScript features
-- Add comments for complex logic
+- Add JSDoc comments for functions
 - Follow existing patterns
 - Test error scenarios
+- Update documentation

+### Commit Messages
+- Use descriptive commit messages
+- Reference issues when applicable
+- Keep commits focused and atomic

-## 📄 License
+## License

 This project is provided as-is for educational and commercial use.
+See [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Discord for OAuth integration
 - Alpine.js for reactive UI